 Like so many, I started my writing life as a bad poet in grade school.
-I got a first start at a web zine called “Addicted to Noise” where I learned what all seasoned journalists know—explosive candor makes great copy.
+I got my first job at a web zine called “Addicted to Noise,” where I learned what any seasoned journalist knows, explosive candor makes great copy.

-The more cantankerous the person, the better.
+The more cantankerous the character, the better.
 My finest moment ended with a rock star shrieking at me that punk rock was nothing more than the victory of style over substance.

 I moved onto writing case studies about design firms for trade publications like “The New Architect.”
-Eventually, I wanted to find a more purposeful angle.
-I started to focus on content that conveys public information and parses ideas using brevity as a primary tool.
+Eventually, I started to focus on content that conveys public information and parses ideas using brevity as a primary tool.

 My diverse publishing experience includes writing very short film reviews for magazines like “Wired” and reporting for a KQED education blog “MindShift.”

 These days, I think of writing as edification, both for self and others, and as PR for the best idea we’ve ever had: Science.